swaroop-sridhar/coreclr/Documentation/design-docs/single-file.md

 The goal of this effort is enable .Net-Core apps to be published and distributed as a single executable.

 There are several strategies to implement this feature -- ranging from bundling the published files into zip file, to native compiling and linking all the binaries together ([CoreRT](https://github.com/dotnet/corert)).
-These stages
+These options, along with their cost/benefit analysis is explored in this [staging document](single-file-staging.md).

-This document outlines the design for Single-file publishing, with varying cost and benefit.
+In CoreCLR 3.0, we plan to implement a solution that

-### Development Staging
+* Is widely compatible: Can bundle MSIL, ready-to-run assemblies, native binaries, configuration files, etc. into one executable

-In CoreCLR, we plan to implement a hybrid solution between the two ends of the spectrum.
+* Run MSIL from bundle: Executes IL assemblies directly from the executable

-The single-file solution desirable for CoreCLR can be implemented in several stages, as described in this [document](single-file-staging.md).
+* Extracts others: Extracts ready-to-run and native binaries to disk before loading them.

-### CoreCLR 3.0
+This feature-set is described as Stage 2 in the [staging document](single-file-staging.md), and can be improvised in further releases.

-For CoreCLR 3.0, we plan to implement stage 2The rest of this document describes the design of the first stage of development -- the Self-Extractor.
+In CoreCLR 3.0, framework dependent purely managed apps can be published as a single EXE, and run without requiring any extraction to intermediate files.

 There are two main aspects to publishing apps as a self-extracting single file:

 * The Bundler: A tool that embeds the managed app, its dependencies, and the runtime into a single host executable.
-* The host: The "single-file" which extracts the embedded components into temporary files before continuing to execute the app.
+* The host: The "single-file" which facilitates the extraction or loading of embedded components.

 ## The Bundler